adicu/ninja-unix/README.md

 is generally named "cups" in most distribution package repositories.
 If you install CUPS manually, make sure the cups daemon is started and running.

-Install the Foomatic database and database engine.
-Foomatic is a database containing information about many common printer models.
-These packages may also be installed by default for your distribution.
-The foomatic database and database engine packages are commonly named "foomatic-db" and "foomatic-db-engine" respectively.

 To add all the printers, run the command

 	sudo ./addprinters.sh